 If the pickup isn't installed in a guitar, attach the black connector to the ground wire, and the red connector to the hot wire.

-If it is installed in a guitar you can still test it, simply cut the end off a guitar cable and peel back the insulating material to access the two conductor wires.
+If it is installed in a guitar you can still test it: Either plug in a guitar cable and connect the red connector to the tip of the jack plug, and the black connector to the sleeve.
+Or, simply cut the end off a guitar cable and peel back the insulating material to access the two conductor wires.
 The black connector attaches to the outer shielding, the red connector to the inner hot wire.
 Plug the cable into the guitar and make sure the pickup you want to test is selected, and the volume control is fully open.

 Set the multimeter to the smallest voltage range (usually 200mV), and place short length of some ferro-magnetic material across the poles of the pickups - a steel shafted screwdriver is perfect for this.